 NATIONAL WHIPPED CREAM DAY

 On January 5, add a little extra something special to desserts to celebrate National Whipped Cream Day.
 Add whipped cream!
-Not only does it add creaminess and bit of pizzaz, it can be the difference between an everyday or a celebration day beverage or dessert.
+Not only does it add creaminess and bit of pizzaz, but it also makes the difference between the ho-hum or a celebration kind of beverage or dessert.

 This holiday falls on the birthday of Reddi-wip founder Aaron “Bunny” Lapin.
 Aaron who invented Reddi-wip in 1948, was born on January 5, 1914, and died on July 10, 1999.